Non-degree Admission Process

 - Complete applications will be reviewed and top applications will be forwarded to the Selection and Retention Committee.

-- Select candidates for the Department of Counselor Education will be invited to participate in a thirty minute “screening interview.”
+- Select candidates for the Department of Counselor Education will be invited (via the email address provided on their departmental application) to participate in a thirty minute “screening interview.”
 Those with complete applications but not invited for a screening interview will be notified in writing.

 This interview is designed to identify personal attributes that are recognized as “professional dispositions” important to effectiveness in the helping professions.
 The interview, while personal, is never invasive.
 You will be asked eleven questions that do not solicit or require you to disclose confidential information that would compromise your safety or personal relationships.

 Faculty members may follow-up your responses to clarify your meaning or in an effort to help you understanding the intent of the question asked.
 The purpose of the interview is to provide a climate in which you are comfortable sharing those personal attributes that are recognized as correlates of the “professional dispositions.”
-The process is intended to be personal yet supportive; although the process can evoke unexpected emotions, the goal of the screening interview is to provide candidates with a sense of safety and support.
+The process is intended to be personal yet supportive; although the process can evoke unexpected emotions, the screening interview is designed to provide candidates with a sense of safety and support.
+Any concerns the committee have that developed during the application process and/or during the screening interview will be addressed at the end of the interview.
+Applicants will have the opportunity at the end to ask any questions that they might have.

 - The Selection and Retention Committee will make recommendations for admission consideration once all screening interviews are complete.